 - Case #4: Tragic to death.

-Careless Bits (YES, they have these.
-Though I’m an ATV fan but I’m not delusional, I know when they’re not perfect.):
+(YES, they had these.
+Though I’m an ATV fan but I’m not delusional, I know when they’re not perfect.)

 - GLOVES.
 Hello, people.
-They’re going to get their fingerprints on there too if they handle the evidence found at the scenes like that.
-Though during the first case, it was shown how they were carefully using a pen to lift the hair out of the bathtub, but might want to wear gloves to make sure it’s not contaminated.
-(Aren’t they prepared for anything when they’re doing a house search?)
-Then during the 2nd case I noticed how Bonnie was being scolded for not wearing gloves.
+They were going to get their fingerprints on there too if they handled the evidence found at the scenes like that.
+Though during the first case, it was shown how they were carefully using a pen to lift the hair out of the bathtub but might want to wear gloves to make sure it was not contaminated.
+(Weren’t they prepared for anything when they were doing a house search?)
+Then during the second case, I noticed how Bonnie was being scolded for not wearing gloves.
 It made sense since they had to be careful.
 Yet what was odd was they only wear gloves or seemed to be wearing gloves when they were investigating the crime scene like the first time during discovery.
 Then other times, it was like they didn’t need to or didn’t care to.
 Not sure.
 But should’ve been more careful than that.

 KEEP IN MIND:

 - Time frame so NOT as advanced technology.
-So you might want to check it out for the cast (or some of the cast) BUT got stumped by the outdated technological tools/devices/gadgets.
-PLEASE keep in mind it’s 1996.
-What do you expect?
+So you might want to check it out for the cast (or some of the cast) BUT don’t be stumped by the outdated technological tools/devices/gadgets.
+PLEASE keep in mind it was 1996.
+What did you expect?

-Even though it was really short but I really like it–regardless of its careless flaws at times.
-There are more brain-work that made up for it.
+Even though it was really short but I really liked it–regardless of its careless flaws at times.
+There was more brainwork that made up for it.
 Then there was also the lack of side-story.
-YES, people might think that it’s annoying with so little of character focus with the main cast and there was no love relations–at least not so intense like other series.
+YES, people might think that it was annoying with so little of character focus with the main cast and there were no love relations–at least not so intense like other series.
 Yet I found it really nice that way since I hate it overlapping cases, making it a romance more than a cop story.
 So that was good that they didn’t stretch it out to the point of annoying on relationships.
 They managed to get in character development with the main cast throughout.
-It wasn’t like any one of the cast was robbed yet they still created a vivid personality for each.
+It wasn’t like anyone of the cast was robbed yet they still created a vivid personality for each.
 Through the cases and some side conversations, we know of their personalities.
 So it was a great one for me with most of the focuses on the case.